yi904835116/lab03-debugging/README.md

 }

 ```
-Change the program field to `"program": "${workspaceRoot}/lab03-part1.js"`, this tells the debugger which is your main file.
+Change the program field to `"program": "${workspaceRoot}/lab03-tutorial.js"`, this tells the debugger which is your main file. "${workspaceRoot}" is just a local variable that refers to the current folder that is open in VS Code.

 ### Setting Breakpoints
-Open the lab03-part1.js file and you'll see a simple example of TODO
+Open the lab03-tutorial.js file and you'll see a simple example of

 ### Inspect your program's state and variables